Sarouth/event-ticketing-platform/README.md

-# event-ticketing-platform
+# Event Ticketing Platform
-Online Event Ticketing Platform using React, Django, SQL
+This is our group project repository.